port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/apm-alerting/dynatrace.md

 ```
 </details>

-To adjust the content as suggested, you'll need to move the section that describes creating the `dynatrace_entity` blueprint and the Python script example to come after the "Mapping Result" section in the documentation.

-Here’s how you can revise the flow:

 ## Alternative installation via webhook
 We can create a webhook integration between [Dynatrace](https://www.dynatrace.com/) and Port, which will ingest problem entities to Port and map them to your microservice entities.